UPDATE 2021/8/25: Had to change the plan for this one, sorry—we can’t go outside Beijing with the bus and the village is closed.

 The ‘Camp’ part of the name comes from the village being an old supply point for the wall in this area, back in the Ming Dynasty.
-Nowadays the village is virtually empty, apart from when everyone shows up for planting and harvest season.
+Nowadays the village is virtually empty, apart from when everyone shows up for the planting and harvest seasons.

 From the village we continue along a dirt road, aiming for the meadows by the Great Wall.
 We’ll hike up to the wall for a look.
 The wall here is built on a cliff, and the views are amazing.

 From the meadows we’ll backtrack a short distance to find the trail that heads down to a narrow gully, which we’ll follow to find another interesting feature of the Great Wall in this area – a gate in the wall at the end of the gully.
 Don’t go through the gate – you’ll be in for a drop of about six metres.

 This gate is called the Water Pass, and perhaps it was made to allow water from the gully to flow through.
 More likely it was an actual gate, as there are signs of it having had a door.
 With the wall beyond the gate all tumbled down it’s tough to tell if there were steps to climb up to the gate, or if a ladder would have been used.

 We’ll climb up over the gate and follow a narrow trail that takes us up on to the wall high above, which we’ll then follow up to a high point.

 This line of wall is fairly steep, and a lot of it has fallen down.
 This makes it a fairly tricky climb.
 But it’s worth it, with the views getting better and better the higher we get.